 Neurogenic bladder is often suspected in children with conditions or injuries affecting the brain or spinal cord.
 Your healthcare provider will ask you about your child’s health.
 A physical exam will also be done to look for problems and observe urination.
 To help get more information:

-Urine tests may be done to detect a UTI and protein in the urine.
+Urine tests may be done to detect an infection and protein in the urine.
 Protein in urine can be a sign of kidney disease.

 You may be asked to keep a record of your child’s voiding habits.